 Learning Outcome: The student will be given the opportunity to practice a search strategy, determine useful search terms, and identify appropriate information resources.

-a.
-The student will explore a topic in a database.
+- The student will explore a topic in a database.

 - The student will identify appropriate search terms for his/her information need.